 Rather than the typical stationary Christmas light displays commonly found on streets and buildings, these are parade floats and entries that dazzle the eyes with Christmas spirit.

-The parade is held on Greenville’s Main Street on December 2nd.
+The parade is held on Greenville’s Main Street on the first Saturday in December.

 The route starts at the intersection of 1st Street and Evans Street in the Uptown District, with crowds lining the Evans Street sidewalks down to 9th Street to watch.